FREQUENTLY ASKED QUESTIONS

 Why is the Pueblo Memorial Airport preparing an Airport Master Plan?

 The Federal Aviation Administration (FAA) recommends that public-use airports prepare a new airport master plan every seven to ten years or as local aviation conditions change.
-Since the Pueblo Memorial Airport did not have a current Airport Master Plan, it has initiated this Study to gauge and support future demand, continue safe and efficient operations, and address changes in the aviation industry at the local and national levels.
-This Study will update outdated information in the previous Plan and identify possible new projects that will support the Airport’s long-term viability and enhance facility safety, while supporting economic development and the Airport’s commitment to be a good neighbor.
+Since the Pueblo Memorial Airport did not have a current Airport Master Plan, it initiated this Study to gauge and support future demand, continue safe and efficient operations, and address changes in the aviation industry at the local and national levels.
+This Study updated outdated information in the previous Plan and identified possible new projects that will support the Airport’s long-term viability and enhance facility safety, while supporting economic development and the Airport’s commitment to be a good neighbor.
 Additionally, the FAA requires a current Airport Layout Plan (an output of a Master Plan) for an airport to remain eligible for federal grant funds.